developerworks/rust-config-tree/README.md

 }
 ```

-`config-template --output <path>` writes templates to the selected path.
-If no
+`config-template --output <file-name>` writes templates under
+`config/<root_config_name>/` using the selected file name.
+If a path is
-output path is provided, it writes `config.example.yaml` in the current
+provided, only its file name is used.
+If no output file name is provided, it
+writes `config/<root_config_name>/<root_config_name>.example.yaml`.
+Add
-directory.
-Add `--schema <path>` to bind TOML and YAML templates to a generated
+`--schema <path>` to bind TOML and YAML templates to a generated JSON Schema
-JSON Schema set without adding a runtime `$schema` field.
-This also writes the
+set without adding a runtime `$schema` field.
+This also writes the root schema
-root schema and section schemas to the selected schema path.
+and section schemas to the selected schema path.

 `config-schema --output <path>` writes the root Draft 7 JSON Schema and
 section schemas.
 If no output path is provided, the root schema is written to
-`schemas/config.schema.json`.
+`config/<root_config_name>/<root_config_name>.schema.json`.

 `config-validate` loads the full runtime config tree and runs `confique`
+defaults and validation, including validators declared with
-defaults and validation.
-Use editor schemas for non-noisy completion while
+`#[config(validate = Self::validate)]`.
+Use editor schemas for non-noisy
-editing split files; use this command for required fields and final config
+completion while editing split files; use this command for required fields and
-validation.
-It prints `Configuration is ok` when validation succeeds.
+final config validation.
+It prints `Configuration is ok` when validation
+succeeds.

 `completions <shell>` prints completions to stdout.